codeinthehole/django-cacheback/docs/api.rst

 API
 ===

-The main class is ``cacheback.base.Job`` which provides several methods intended to be overridden and customised:
+The main class is ``cacheback.base.Job``.
+The two methods that are intended to be called from client code are:

 .. autoclass:: cacheback.base.Job
+    :members: get, invalidate

+There are also several methods intended to be overridden and customised:

+.. autoclass:: cacheback.base.Job
-    :members: fetch, expiry, should_item_by_fetched_synchronously, empty, key, prepare_args, prepare_kwargs
+    :members: fetch, expiry, should_item_be_fetched_synchronously, empty, key, prepare_args, prepare_kwargs

 Queryset jobs